Press Release: Forty-three leading social scientists conferred as Fellows of the Academy of Social Sciences

 - Professor Peer Zumbansen, Professor of Transnational Law, Kings College London.
 A pre-eminent scholar in the study of legal regulation across national borders, who has successfully promoted transnational law as an inter- and multi-disciplinary enterprise.

-- Dr Kevin Daly, Co-Head CEEMEA Economics, Goldman Sachs, where he has primary responsibility for covering the UK economy.
+- Dr Kevin Daly, Co-Head CEEMEA Economics, Goldman Sachs.
 Chair of the Society of Professional Economists (SPE) since 2016.
 A member of the advisory panel to the UK’s Office for Budget Responsibility.

 - Judge Nicholas Wikeley, Judge of the Administrative Appeals Chamber of the Upper Tribunal.
 A legal academic before taking up his current judicial appointment.
 Has made a major contribution to public understanding of welfare law and law in the field of child support.